 Handy tips for families

 The path of the bisse was partially destroyed in 2018 by a landslide, and though an alternative path was cleared, access was not then possible with a buggy.
 The path has now been totally renovated, with a metal passerelle in place where the path had collapsed.
-I have been assured that this passerelle is open to all-terrain buggies (standard size, not double!), though the rest of the trail is quite bumpy terrain!
+This passerelle is open to all-terrain buggies (standard size, not double!), though the rest of the trail is quite bumpy terrain!

 Lengths of this walk have a sheer drop down one side, so do be vigilant with young children: hold their hand when necessary and do not let them run ahead!

 We saw a family ⛵️ sailing their homemade tiny sailing boats down the water in the bisse (this would work with any small toy boat).
-This year, our friends sailed paper boats down the bisse (with varying success!).
+Last year our friends sailed paper boats down the bisse (with varying success!).
+I think ⛵️ a boat made of cork would work well?

 Practical Information for hike